destel/rill/README.md

 ```

 ## Errors, Termination and Contexts
+Error handling can be non-trivial in concurrent applications.
+Rill simplifies this by providing a structured error handling approach.
 Usually rill pipelines consist of zero or more non-blocking stages that transform the input stream,
-and one blocking stage that consumes the results.
+and one blocking stage that returns the results.
 General rule is: any error happening anywhere in the pipeline is
-propagated down the pipeline, where it is caught and returned to the caller by some blocking function.
+propagated down to the final stage, where it's caught by some blocking function and returned to the caller.

 Rill provides several blocking functions out of the box: